cdtomkins/certmonitor/README.md

 ## Validators
 CertMonitor includes several built-in validators to check various aspects of the SSL certificate and connection.
 You can enable or disable validators through the `enabled_validators` parameter when initializing the CertMonitor instance.

+CertMonitor uses a powerful system of **validators**—modular checks that automatically assess certificate health, security, and compliance.
+Validators can:

+- Detect expired or soon-to-expire certificates
+- Ensure hostnames and SANs match
+- Enforce strong key types and lengths
+- Require modern TLS versions and strong cipher suites
+- Allow you to add custom organization-specific checks

+You can enable, disable, or extend validators to fit your needs, making CertMonitor ideal for continuous monitoring, compliance automation, and proactive security.

 ### Available Validators
 - `expiration`: Validates that the certificate is not expired.
 - `hostname`: Validates that the hostname matches the certificate's subject alternative names (SANs).